As I was coming to terms with turning 50, my thoughts wandered back to a long-ago conversation:

 His journey up the Second Mountain of life was about forgetting independence and discovering dependence, to be utterly enmeshed in a web of warm relationships.
 It was an awakening to the value of intimacy, devotion, responsibility and commitment to others in every sense.

-The Second Mountain was about empathy, about immersion in others.
+Turning 50 and facing The Second Mountain is about empathy, about immersion in others.
 The Second Mountain is becoming born again, AGAIN.

 As the time approached for my party, I wanted to use this opportunity to convey to treasured friends what God was speaking to me.
 It was my hope that I could provide a glimpse of the Second Mountain before me.

 As a means of preempting the “roasting” or “toasting” that usually accompanies turning 50, I seized the microphone to have some fun but also to say what God was chiseling into my heart: